Dmunch04/ZenBot/README.md

 # ZenBot
 *WORK IS STILL IN PROGRESS.
-STATUS: NOT WORKING*
+STATUS: WORKING PARTLY*

 This is the official repo for the ZenBot.
 Feel free to fork it, and work on it.
 The bot token can be changed in the `Config.py` file.